Daniel Rippel

 The subproject C4, "Simultaneous Engineering," which is part of the Collaborative Research Center 747 “Micro Cold Forming,” funded by the German Research Foundation (DFG), aimed to develop methods for the design and configuration of manufacturing process chains in micro-manufacturing.
 Mr. Rippel combined classical approaches for process modeling with machine learning techniques to provide a consistent method for both tasks.

-Currently, Mr. Rippel is working on the project "OffshorePlan", funded by the German Research Foundation (DFG).
+Currently, Mr. Rippel is working on the project "OffshorePlan," funded by the German Research Foundation (DFG).
 In this project, he evaluates and develops approaches to combine mathematical optimization with classic discrete-event simulations.
 The project aims to combine the benefits of both approaches and make them available for the planning of offshore installation activities.

 In addition, Mr. Rippel is involved in several lectures and is responsible for several modeling-themed sessions.